hotsuyuki/Graph-Based-SLAM/sample_code_cpp/README.md

 | :---: | :---: |
 | ![odom.png](./images/odom.png) | ![slam.png](./images/slam.png) |

-The framework can be customized in `framework.cfg` as shown below:
+The framework can be customized in `framework.cfg` by Factory Method as shown below:

 | Module | Type | Description |
 | --- | --- | --- |